Orange textured background

 What it measures

 Two orthogonal CSS signals are combined into one hash.
-First, the default offsetWidth and offsetHeight of 25 HTML elements rendered in their UA-stylesheet state — form controls, native widgets, and quirky elements like marquee that browsers size very differently.
-Second, boolean support flags for 45 CSS property/value declarations queried via CSS.supports(), covering modern layout, color, and animation features.
+First, the default offsetWidth and offsetHeight of a curated set of HTML elements rendered in their UA-stylesheet state, including form controls and native widgets that browsers size very differently.
+Second, boolean support flags for a curated set of CSS property/value declarations queried via CSS.supports(), covering modern layout, color, and animation features.

 Together these expose the browser's UA stylesheet defaults and CSS feature implementation set.
 Both dimensions and feature flags are determined entirely by the browser engine, not by the device hardware.